sandstorm-io/sandstorm/CONTRIBUTING.md

 We need help translating the Sandstorm interface into multiple languages.

 The easiest way to help is to write translation tables for your language.
 Check out the [shell/i18n](https://github.com/sandstorm-io/sandstorm/tree/master/shell/i18n) directory to see existing tables.
 To add support for your language, start by copying en.i18n.json, then go through and change each piece of text to your own language.
-Check out the [Dutch translation](https://github.com/sandstorm-io/sandstorm/pull/2999) for an exmaple.
+Check out the [Dutch translation](https://github.com/sandstorm-io/sandstorm/pull/2999) for an example.
 Don't forget to check with [the sandstorm-dev mailing list](https://groups.google.com/group/sandstorm-dev) before you start, to see if anyone else is already working on the same language.

 As a more advanced project, we also need help improving our i18n framework.